asfadmin/Discovery-asf-data-search-manual/markdown-docs/asf_search/ASFSearchResults.md

 ## Description

-This class describes downloading results from the ASF archive.
-The class provides multiple download formats.
+This class describes a set of search results from the ASF archive.
+The class provides a convenient way to manage and examine search results, as well as export and download functionality.

 ***